EricBalingit/game-programming-md/src/chapter-1_1.md

 after the variable ( post ), whereas the other kind would place the plus signs before the variable ( pre ).
-For now, as far as this loop is concerned, we will simply consider that the effect that is happening to the variable `i` is equivalent to the statement `i = i + 1`, and I will give more details on increment and decrement, `--`, operators in the section in this chapter on Operators.
+For now, as far as this loop is concerned, we will simply consider that the effect that is happening to the variable `i` is equivalent to the statement `i = i + 1`, similar to the code that the for loop executes which we discussed in the previous section.
+I will give more details on increment and decrement, `--`, operators in the section in this chapter on Operators.